phiryll/lexy/README.md

   For example, `{0, 1, 0} < {0, 1, 100} < {0, 2, 0} < {1, 0, 0}`
   Arrays of different sizes are different types in go, and will require different `Codecs`.
   The `Codec` created by `lexy.ArrayOf` makes heavy use of reflection, and should be avoided if possible.
-  See the provided examples for how to create custom Codecs.
+  See the provided examples for how to create custom `Codecs`.

 Lexy can encode these types which either have no natural ordering, or whose natural ordering cannot be preserved while being encoded at full precision.